 Available for students traveling or studying abroad, our Travel Clinic will provide you with the latest information from the Centers for Disease Control.
 The Travel Clinic Provider will provide you with counseling on: tips for a safe and healthy trip; recommended and required vaccinations; risks associated with diseases and epidemics; food, water and health precautions; and what to include in a travel kit.

 Be sure to schedule your appointment 6-8 weeks prior to your departure.
-Please fill out this form and bring to your appointment.
+Please fill out this worksheet and bring to your appointment.

 For patients who are more comfortable communicating in their primary language, interpretation services are available, through either bi-lingual staff members, or by use of a telephone medical translation service.